Space Madness: Production

+Series creator John Kricfalusi revealed in 2008 that "Space Madness" was rejected by Nickelodeon.

 The story was conceived in 1990 at Spümcø and was pitched in the spring of 1991.
-"Space Madness" saw the first appearance of the recurring character that came to be known as the Salesman.
-Series creator John Kricfalusi stated in a 2008 interview: "'Stimpy's Invention' and 'Space Madness' were both rejected by Nickelodeon before I talked them into letting me do them.
-And they turned out to be our two most popular episodes".
+"Space Madness" served as the debut appearance of the show's recurring character later known as the Salesman, sometimes known as "That Guy".
+Series creator John Kricfalusi stated in a 2008 interview that "Stimpy's Invention" and "Space Madness" were both rejected by Nickelodeon but turned out to be the two most popular episodes of the series.
 By June 1991, the task of animating for the episode had been sub-contracted out to Carbunkle Cartoons in Vancouver; it was the first episode in the series to be animated by Carbunkle Cartoons and the first to not be animated by Lacewood Productions.
-The American critic Thad Komorowski wrote that much of the quality of the episode was due to the work of Carbunkle Cartoons, which gave the episode a cinematic quality that was unusual in American animated TV series.
+Author and critic Thad Komorowski wrote that much of the quality of the episode was due to the work of Carbunkle Cartoons, which gave the episode a cinematic quality that was unusual in American animated TV series.
 Jim Smith and Chris Reccardi were responsible for the storyboards.
 Jim Gomez, a layout artist on the series and an instrumental crew member of both the Spümcø and Games Animation seasons, helped write the story.

 There was much tension between Bob Jaques, the chief of Carbunkle Cartoons who served as the animation director for the episode, and Kricfalusi.
 Jaques complained about the scene where Ren floats in his body of water while eating the soap bar that Kricfalusi tried to redraw the scene after sending it to Carbunkle to be drawn in.
 Jaques stated: "The design of the water varied from layout to layout, so, per the rules, we followed the layouts.
 He could have sent the footage back for changes, but it was the growing OCD in him that made him want to touch stuff that was beyond his skill level".
 The task of coloring in "Space Madness" was assigned to Fil-Cartoons Studio in Manila.
-Fil-Cartoons' work was described to be even worse than Lacewood Productions' output; Kricfalusi despised working with the studio for their incompetence, and Jaques felt that Fil-Cartoons' subpar performance ruined his enjoyment of the episode.
+Fil-Cartoons' work was described to be even worse than Lacewood Productions' output; Kricfalusi despised working with the studio for their incompetence, and Jaques felt that Fil-Cartoons' cheap, subpar performance ruined his enjoyment of the episode.
+It made things worse as the studio would animate the sister episode that followed, "The Boy Who Cried Rat!".
+"Space Madness" serves as the beginning of a sci-fi trilogy in The Ren & Stimpy Show, preceding "Marooned" and "Black Hole".